-Under the majority view, even though the automatic remains in effect as to property of the estate, creditors who can show that they are not adequately protected or if the property is not necessary for an effective reorganization can move for relief from the automatic stay at any time after a second case is filed.
-11 U.S.C. § 362(d)(1) and (2).
+Under the majority view, even though the automatic stay remains in effect as to property of the estate, creditors who can show that they are not adequately protected or that specific property is not necessary for an effective reorganization can move for relief from the automatic stay at any time after a second case is filed.
+11 U.S.C. § 362(d).
 If a bankruptcy court does not rule on such a motion in a timely manner, the motion is considered granted, unless the parties agree that the stay should remain in effect or the court finds good cause or compelling circumstances to delay a ruling.
 11 U.S.C. § 362(e).
-Thus adopting the majority view does not impinge on the interests of creditors.
+Thus adopting the majority view does not insulate the debtor from the legitimate interests of creditors.